This tutorial shows you how to work with the Create PDFs features in Acrobat X. See what the all-new Acrobat DC can do for you.

-In this tutorial, learn how to use the general and advanced printing settings in the print to PDF dialogs for Acrobat X and Adobe Reader X. Depending on the printer, you have numerous features available for printing PDF files, including scaling content, printing just a portion of a page and printing comment summaries.
+In this tutorial, learn how to use the general and advanced printing settings in the print to PDF dialogs for Acrobat X and Reader.
+Depending on the printer, you have numerous features available for printing PDF files, including scaling content, printing just a portion of a page and printing comment summaries.

 Lori Kassuba March 2, 2011

 The Acrobat and Reader X Print dialog contains numerous features for printing your PDF files, ranging from scaling content to printing just a portion of apage.

 In this video tutorial, we’ll explore the Print dialog in detail and provide tips and suggestions for printing various types of PDF content.There are a few different ways to bring up the Print dialog, by clicking on the Print icon in the toolbar, or by selecting File > Print, or by using thekeyboard shortcut Ctrl + P on Windows or Cmd + P on the Mac.

 There are several components to the Print dialog.

 So, the first step is to determine what elementsyou want to print, since PDF files can contain comments, stamps, and form fields.

 The dropdown menu under the Properties button titled Comments and Formsallows you to select what elements you want to print in your document.

 Notice how the preview display below changes based on what you have selected in the dropdown.